 The mathematics competition starts and ends during the month of March.
 Teams have the ability to work remotely from wherever they choose.
 It’s open to U.S. upperclassmen high school students and students ages 16-19 in the UK.

 Any school that wishes to enter can do so with two teams of 3-5 students and one teacher.
 It’s free to join and has over $100,000 in scholarships awarded annually to national winners.
+You can also find more math competitions for elementary to high school students with this guide.

 Samsung Solve For Tomorrow